gillblom/GC9A01-for-RPi4/README.md

 Using the waveshare example libraries in python and c, we got the SPI / spidev stuff to work following these instructions: https://www.waveshare.com/1.28inch-LCD-Module.htm https://www.waveshare.com/wiki/1.28inch_LCD_Module
 Our version screen was not the exact waveshare one, one thing was the labeling of the pins were slightly different.
+We had a GINCHO version https://www.amazon.se/-/en/Equipment-240X240-Resolution-Interface-Adapter/dp/B0BFRFD5J2

 This legend might help.